SPARC M6-32 Delivers Oracle E-Business and PeopleSoft World Record Benchmarks, Linear Data Warehouse Scaling in a Virtualized Configuration

 - PeopleSoft Enterprise Human Capital Management (Payroll)

 Oracle and/or its affiliates.
 All rights reserved.
 Oracle and Java are registered trademarks of Oracle and/or its affiliates.
 Other names may be trademarks of their respective owners.
-Results as of 09/22/2013.
+PeopleSoft results as of 02/14/2014.
+Other results as of 09/22/2013.

 Oracle E-Business Suite R12 extra-large multiple-online module benchmark, SPARC M6-32, SPARC M6, 3.6 GHz, 8 chips, 96 cores, 768 threads, 4 TB memory, 14,660 online users, average response time 0.81 sec, 90th percentile response time 0.88 sec, Oracle Solaris 11.1, Oracle Solaris Zones, Oracle VM for SPARC, Oracle E-Business Suite 12.1.3, Oracle Database 11g Release 2, Results as of 9/22/2013.